alphagov/forms-admin/README.md

 bin/rake
 # To run the Javascript test suite, run
 yarn test
-# To run the end-to-end tests, run
-yarn cypress
 ```

 ## Explain how to add a user to the database